tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.1_local_build_and_unit_test/README.md

 then your front end is up running.

-At this moment, you cannot send request to backend and get "hello world" yet.
+At this moment, you cannot send request to the backend and get "hello world" yet.
 We'll get into the local development environment in the next step.

 You can Ctrl + C to stop the frontend now.